RubenNijhuis/Portfolio22/README.md

 Styling

-- [ ] advanced mixins (research)
+- [ ] Advanced mixins (research)

 About Page

-- [ ] Make the goddamn thing
+- [ ] Make the it thing
   - [ ] create credits and tools section
   - [ ] create horizontal text
   - [ ] create interactive piece

 Gallery Page - [WIP]

-- [ ] Design mosaic shapes for images
-- [ ] Add modal feature to display images in bigger window
-- [ ] Infinite scroll
+- [ ] Infinite scroll ?

 Animation

-- [x] Create global variants to standardize animations
 - [ ] Add reduced animation mixin

+Components

+- [ ] Cleanup journals
+  - Create one journal section and load correct journal type in the section

 Accesibility

-- [ ] Fix Head component to support as many types as possible (create seperate components for type
+- [ ] Fix Head component to support as many types as possible (create seperate components for type)
+- [ ] reduced animation selector

 Developer friendliness

 - [ ] Create documentation for this project.
 Anyone should be able to set this up
 - [ ] Setup settings file that set settings for the whole project
 - [ ] Setup settings to include and exclude pages (https://www.gatsbyjs.com/plugins/gatsby-plugin-exclude/)
+- [ ] Research preact

 Data